 Ever since we came to New Zealand we have been trying to improve the sustainability of our farms with a long decision-making horizon and an innovative mind-set.
-We have now come to a point in our farming career where we wish to cap our growth ambitions and truly focus on environmental sustainability.
-Keeping our stock off wet soils in winter is pivotal in this endeavour.
-We aim to have all our adult stock from all our farms indoors within five years (and work on housing all young stock after that).
+We have now come to a point in our farming career where we wish to cap our growth ambitions and truly focus on environmental our adult stock from all our farms indoors within five years (and work on housing all young stock after that).
 We believe wintering animals outside on wet soils is very damaging for the following reasons: - Nitrogen is lost because it is deposited on the ground (in the mud) when there are no plants actively taking it up and locking it in.

-- Sediment and top soil are displaced because of the following reasons: - o The ground is disturbed when it is wet - o Root structures are destroyed - o Overland flow (of Phosphate, sediment, bacteria) increases due to soil compaction - o Rain events during cropping season when soils are worked up fine and crops have not yet established can be very risky - Lots of chemicals are used in the cultivation of winter crops - It takes 85 m of wrap to produce a bale of baleage and we want to reduce our reliance on this
+- Sediment and top soil are displaced because of the following reasons:

+o The ground is disturbed when it is wet

+o Root structures are destroyed

+o Overland flow (of Phosphate, sediment, bacteria) increases due to soil compaction o Rain events during cropping season when soils are worked up fine and crops have not yet established can be very risky

+- Lots of chemicals are used in the cultivation of winter crops

+- It takes 85 m of wrap to produce a bale of baleage and we want to reduce our reliance on this